shreeyagad/Splash/README.md

 # Splash

- An iOS app that coordinates carpool for you and your Facebook friends.
+ An iOS app that coordinates carpool for you and your Facebook friends.<br>
 [*Submitted to 2022 Hoboken Climate Hackathon*]

 ## Inspiration